kblocksio/portal/README.md

 * `kblocks-gallery.env` - environment for kblocks-gallery
 * `portal.env` - environment for portal-backend
 * `kblocks_io.key` and `kblocks_io.pem` - SSL certificates for kblocks.io

+And we are ready to install the secrets:

 1. Install the **gallery secrets** to the `kblocks-demo.quickube.sh` cluster: